Hardware Connection Guide

 Set ASCII 1 for serial, and Pleth for analog 1 and analog 2.

-Swipe down and set 9600 for docking station baud rate.
+Swipe down and set 9600 the docking station baud rate.

 Masimo ROOT